9 Reproducibility

-R-universe does not archive old versions of packages, but we have something better: we track the upstream git url and commit-id in the R package description.
+R-universe does not archive old versions of packages but we track the upstream git url and commit-id in the R package description.
 This allows renv or similar systems to restore packages in environments that were installed from r-universe.
-For more details, see this technote: How renv restores packages from r-universe for reproducibility or production
+For more details, see this technote: How renv restores packages from r-universe for reproducibility or production.

 The new snapshot API lets you download a full copy of any repository on R-universe.
 You can use such a snapshot to mirror the entire CRAN-like repository on your own servers, or for example to build a stable, validated release of your package suite.